jmhutchison/QGIS-Training-Manual/animal_health/exercise1.rst

 ::

-However, we don't want just chickens, we want all poultry that are recorded with *sudden death* as the syndrome.
+However, we don't want just chickens, we want all poultry that are recorded with *poultry mortality* as the syndrome.
 To select these records, we need to use the *Advanced search* features.